robusta-dev/robusta/docs/configuration/defining-playbooks/actions/java-troubleshooting.rst

-Java Troubleshooting Actions
+Java Troubleshooting
 ##############################

-Robusta makes it easy to troubleshoot and debug Java applications running on Kubernetes.
+Robusta includes built-in actions to troubleshoot and profile Java applications on Kubernetes.

-Make sure you read about :ref:`Manual Triggers` to understand how this works.
+These actions can be triggered automatically on Prometheus alerts, or :ref:`manually using the robusta cli <Manual Triggers>`.

-Look at :ref:`Java jmap and stack` for a tutorial on Java troubleshooting.
+For a tutorial, refer to :ref:`Java jmap and stack`.

 .. robusta-action:: playbooks.robusta_playbooks.java_pod_troubleshooting.java_process_inspector